znields/search-queue/README.md

 #### Queue Index

 The queue index determines which term will be searched in the search queue.
-Using the previous example of a search queue of 'Facebook,Google Plus,Snapchat,Instagram', if the search index is 2, then the term 'Google Plus' will be searched.
-The queue index must be a value between 1 and the number of items in the search queue.
+In most casees, this value will be set to 1 as to start searching from the beginning of the queue.
+Note that each time the user requests the next search in the queue, the queue index is incremented by 1.

 #### Save